Close Brothers Group (LON:CBG) Trading Down 21.6% – What’s Next?

-CBG has been the subject of a number of research analyst reports.
-Deutsche Bank Aktiengesellschaft reduced their target price on Close Brothers Group from GBX 610 ($7.94) to GBX 600 ($7.81) and set a “hold” rating for the company in a research note on Thursday, February 13th.
-Shore Capital reiterated a “buy” rating on shares of Close Brothers Group in a research note on Tuesday.
+A number of brokerages have recently issued reports on CBG.
+Deutsche Bank Aktiengesellschaft dropped their price target on shares of Close Brothers Group from GBX 610 ($7.94) to GBX 600 ($7.81) and set a “hold” rating on the stock in a research report on Thursday, February 13th.
+Shore Capital reiterated a “buy” rating on shares of Close Brothers Group in a report on Tuesday.

-Close Brothers Group (LON:CBG – Get Free Report) last released its quarterly earnings data on Tuesday, March 18th.
-The company reported GBX 30.90 ($0.40) earnings per share for the quarter.
+Close Brothers Group (LON:CBG – Get Free Report) last announced its quarterly earnings data on Tuesday, March 18th.
+The company reported GBX 30.90 ($0.40) earnings per share (EPS) for the quarter.
 Close Brothers Group had a return on equity of 5.78% and a net margin of 7.79%.
-Equities research analysts forecast that Close Brothers Group plc will post 66.0070671 earnings per share for the current year.
+On average, analysts anticipate that Close Brothers Group plc will post 66.0070671 EPS for the current fiscal year.

 Close Brothers Group Company Profile